paulross/svfsc/docs/Sphinx/source/tech_notes.rst

 - Network latency (each way): 10 milliseconds.
 - Network bandwidth: 50 million bits per second.
-- Server seek speed: 1000 million bytes per second.
+- Server seek speed: 10 giga bytes per second.
 - Server read speed: 50 million bytes per second.

 The simulator can also take a ``greedy-length`` argument which allows you to tune your GET requests.